-One of the most rewarding things you can do in the process of developing a new product is creating a prototype.
+Creating a prototype is one of the most rewarding things you can do in the process of developing a new product.

 A prototype will bring your dream to life in a way that your one-dimensional concept sketch just simply cannot do.